RicardDurall/CaffeInTorch/Places/README.md

 #Places25
 <p>This folder contains the files to run CNN using a modified  <a href="http://places.csail.mit.edu/">PLaces205 dataset</a>.
-In our case, there are 25 different classes to classify
+In our case, there are 25 different classes to classify:
 <table style="width:100%">
   <tr>
     <td>airport_terminal</td>